 Academic Degrees and Certificates

-Bridgewater State University offers many of master’s degree programs designed to advance the education of those students who already hold a bachelor’s degree.
+Bridgewater State University (BSU) offers several graduate degree programs designed to advance the education of those students who already hold a bachelor’s degree.
 These programs include:

 - Master of Arts (MA)

 - Certificate of Advanced Graduate Study (CAGS)/Education Specialist

 BSU also offers several graduate certificate programs designed to provide students who already hold a bachelor’s degree with advanced skills in a particular subject.
 Some graduate certificates are also pathways into graduate degree programs.
 Additional information about all programs may be found at https://www.bridgew.edu/majors-and-minors/graduate.